zenoss/zenoss-agent-kubernetes/README.markdown

 ## Related Entities

-The _simpleCustomRelationshipSourceTag_ and _simpleCustomRelationshipSinkTag_
+The _impactFromDimensions_ and _impactToDimensions_ metadata fields described in [Data](#data) are sent to Zenoss to create relationships between entities.
-metadata fields described in [Data](#data) are sent to Zenoss to create relationships between entities.
 These relationships can be seen in the Zenoss _Smart View_ as _Related Entities_.

 Specifically you should expect to see the following related entities for each type of entity published to Zenoss by this agent.

 - Cluster: Nodes in the cluster.
 - Node: No related entities.